0xLienid/finetuning-subnet/docs/miner.md

 - `--dataset_repo_id`: if you are not using Cortex subnet data, this determines what dataset from 🤗 Hugging Face to train on

+- `--eval_steps`: how frequently should eval loss be calculated during training

 #### Training from pre-existing models

 - `--load_best`: when set you will download and train the model from the current best miner on the network.